 The CNA verified at the same time that “she did not notify the Administrator of the injury [but] that she told [the LPN] of the injury.”
 The Administrator said that “he was not informed of the injury [acknowledging that] with an injury of unknown origin, I investigate, then report it to the State.”

 Do you suspect that your loved one is the victim of mistreatment by visitors, caregivers, employees or other residents while living at Greenville Nursing and Rehabilitation Center?
-If so, call the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
+If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of Bond County victims of mistreatment living in long-term facilities including nursing homes in Greenville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to long-term care home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.